efrence/livehtml/README.md

-# LiveHTML
+# DISCLAIMER

-An DSL for generating HTML in [LiveScript](https://github.com/gkz/LiveScript) inspired in [Markaby](https://github.com/markaby/markaby).

-DISCLAIMER: this project is very incomplete and unstable, for serious stuff check out [Coffeecup](https://github.com/gradus/coffeecup)
+## This project is very incomplete and unstable, for serious stuff check out [Coffeecup](https://github.com/gradus/coffeecup)
+#

+LiveHTML is a DSL for generating HTML in [LiveScript](https://github.com/gkz/LiveScript) inspired in [Markaby](https://github.com/markaby/markaby).

 ## Installation